 This is the Christian idea of facing the demons inside by going out into the desert, emptying the soul of its nasties, and returning refreshed and stronger.

 'I like the idea of salvific history.
 Biblical history is salvific history.
 And it isn't without suffering.
 You know, the Old Testament, forty years of wandering the desert?
 Even the journey of Christ took place in the desert.
 That's where he meets his demons.
 That's where he meets his God.
 And he can't meet one without the other.
 And that's the border.
 And that's the desert.
 Right?'

 —Benjamin Alire Saenz (www.texasmonthly.com)

-So essentially this poem's theme is salvation, emptying the self of sin, facing up to weaknesses before overcoming them.
+So essentially this poem's theme is salvation, emptying the self of sin, and facing up to weaknesses before overcoming them.

 In the poem, the speaker's craving for a relationship with God is clear...there is a thirst and hunger for spiritual fulfillment.

 Raised a catholic on a cotton farm in New Mexico, the poet had to work hard in his younger days to help his family before he could break out and start to study.
-After time spent in the priesthood he eventually began to consider writing as a serious profession.
+After time spent in the priesthood, he eventually began to consider writing as a serious profession.

 Novels and short stories followed, as well as poems, and books for young adults.
-Saenz also became an academic, teaching at university in El Paso, where he resides.
+Saenz also became an academic, teaching at a university in El Paso, where he resides.

-As one critic, Luis Alberta Urrea, wrote:
+As critic Luis Alberta Urrea wrote:

 'The work of Benjamin Alire Saenz is rooted firmly on the border, in that space between the sacred and profane.
 He speaks for us all, and he speaks hard truths.'